 The summary of ICM's consolidated historical financial data set forth below should be read in conjunction with our consolidated financial statements included elsewhere in this prospectus.
 The summary historical financial data as of and for the fiscal years ended December 31, 1999, December 31, 2000 and December 31, 2001 have been derived from our audited consolidated financial statements and related notes included elsewhere in this prospectus.
-The summary historical financial statements and related notes included elsewhere in this prospectus.
-The summary historical financial statements and related notes included elsewhere in this prospectus.
 The summary historical financial data as of and for the three months ended March 31, 2001 and 2002 have been derived from our unaudited consolidated financial statements and related notes included elsewhere in this prospectus.
 See "Selected Historical Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and the related notes thereto and other financial data included elsewhere in this prospectus.

-ICM

-For the Year Ended December 31, ree Months March 31,

-1999 2000 2001 2001 2002 (1)
+For the Year Ended December 31, For the Thr Ended M 1999 2000 2001 2001 2002 (1)

-(I ollars in thousands)